jeffsdev/js-Angular2-mealTracker/README.md

 ##### By Jeff Seymour

 ## Description
-##### A Meal Tracker app where the user can enter information about their meals to keep track of what they ate.
+##### A Meal Tracker app where the user can enter information about their meals to keep track of what they ate during a day, with some details about the meal including calories.
 Built with Angular 2.

 ## Technologies Used
 Angular 2, JavaScript, TypeScript, Gulp, Bower, HTML, SASS/SCSS,